 Akoya pearls are bead-nucleated cultured pearls produced in the Pinctada fucata martensii and Pinctada fucata chemnitzii primarily in Japan, China, Vietnam, South Korea and Australia.

-Akoya pearls are cultured in the Pinctada fucata martensii, also known as the akoya oyster.
-This mollusk is found and farmed primarily in Japan and China.
 Renowned for their luster, akoya are considered the classic pearl.
-They are generally white or cream colored, with overtone colors of rose, silver, or cream.
+They are generally white or cream colored, with overtone colors of rose, silver and cream.

 Akoya Pearls, The Perfect Pearl For Jewelry